For thousands of years, humans have used the Moon to help mark time and the seasons.

 The Islamic calendar for example is a 'lunar visibility' calendar.

 In the Islamic calendar, a month begins with the sighting of the new crescent Moon.
 That makes astronomy a key part of Islamic events and festivals, including Ramadan and Eid.

-Find out more about the Moon's phases and how to sight the new crescent Moon below.
+Find out more about the connections between the Moon, Islam and astronomy, and learn how to sight the new crescent Moon below.